 - 1. All unresolved problems get brought to attention when first noticed, generally by writing them on the board.
 About fixing equipment don't, unless you have permission.
 Write the problem on the board. - 2.
 All data must be dated on the day obtained.
 This means that film must be dated on the day it is developed, and include the conditions and duration of exposure.
-Lab books must have enough detail so that someone else from our lab can reconstruct what was done on a daily basis.
-Your copies of our lab protocols, as well as data that are voluminous get put onto a ring, into a ring-binder, or into computer files rather than the lab notebook, but all protocols and all data must be referred to in the lab book at the time of protocol use or data acquisition. - 3.
-All tubes and membranes to be stored must include the date of preparation and a unique identification.
-Permanent markers are used for all permanent labeling of tubes for storage.
-Sarstedt alcohol-soluble markers are used for all labeling of radiographic film.
+Labbooks must have enough detail so that someone else from our lab can reconstruct what was done on a daily basis.
+Your copies of our lab protocols, as well as data that are voluminous get put onto a ring, into a ring-binder, or into computer files rather than the lab notebook, but all protocols and all data must be referred to in the labbook at the time of protocol use or data acquisition.

+- 3. All tubes and membranes to be stored must include the date of preparation and a unique identification.
+VWR permanent markers are used for all permanent labelling of tubes for storage.
+Sarstedt alcohol-soluble markers are used for all labelling of radiographic film.
 Photographs of gels (except copies) are not marked in or near the lanes. - 4.
-All junks get tossed unless initials and date are marked are on it.
-Boxes in use for gel staining must have initials and date, too. - 5.
+Radiation rules: Filter tips are used for all pipetting of fresh radioactive label, but are not used generally for routine radioactive solutions.
+Use of radioactivity is restricted to the following areas: the radiation room, the Speedvac, the PCR machines, and the sequencing rig bench.
+At all other times, radioactivity should be in an acrylic box, autoradiography cassette, or gel drier.
+Sign in and out of the radiation room for all uses of radioactivity.
+Check all areas you have used when you are done and leave nothing behind.
+Tolerable limits are <5000 in the microfuge, <200 cpm above background anywhere else; higher readings require more cleaning, or label the spot with tape containing your initials, the level of counts detected, and the date; leaving things to soak is not allowed.
+When aliquotting label, write the assay date and your initials on the tube, not the date you aliquotted it.
+Don't let label sit at RT once the ice melts; thawing at 4 C is best, and use of a timer is mandatory.
+The Geiger counter should always be on and nearby whenever radioactivity is used.
+Use only the equipment and racks marked for radioactive use. - 5.
+All junk gets tossed unless initials and date are marked are on it.
+Boxes in use for gel staining must have initials and date, too.. - 6.
 About dishwashing: Rinse out labware and remove all labels before putting on cart.
 Put glass graduated cylinders on the bottom shelf of the cart.
 Always consider the washed glasses suspect.
 They may have soap or whatever still inside.
-Rinse all nondisposables with deionized water before using for solutions. - 6.
+Rinse all nondisposables with deionized water before using for solutions. - 7.
 Borrowing: any item borrowed from the lab:

-Must be borrowed from a specific person, who remains responsible

-Must be written on the board, e.g. "Obama borrowed 20ul EcoRI from Jenny on 4-12-10"

-The message stays on the board until returned and erased by the one who lent it
+Must be borrowed from a specific person, who remains responsible Must be written on the board, example: "JQP borrowed a small cassette from SEK on 1-21-94" The message stays on the board until returned and erased by the one who lent it